mbadry1/DeepLearning.ai-Summary/1- Neural Networks and Deep Learning/Readme.md

 ### Why deep representations?

 - Why deep NN works well, we will discuss this question in this section.
 - Deep NN makes relations with data from simpler to complex.
-In each layer it tries to make a relations between the previous layer.
+In each layer it tries to make a relation with the previous layer.
+E.g.:
-- Face recognition application:
+  - 1) Face recognition application:
       - Image ==> Edges ==> Face parts ==> Faces ==> desired face
-- Audio recognition application:
+  - 2) Audio recognition application:
       - Audio ==> Low level sound features like (sss,bb) ==> Phonemes ==> Words ==> Sentences
-- Neural Researchers thinks that deep neural networks thinks like brains (Simple ==> Complex)
+- Neural Researchers think that deep neural networks "think" like brains (simple ==> complex)
 - Circuit theory and deep learning:
   - ![](Images/07.png)
 - When starting on an application don't start directly by dozens of hidden layers.
-Try the simplest solutions (L Regression) then try the parameters then try the shallow neural network and so on.
+Try the simplest solutions (e.g. Logistic Regression), then try the shallow neural network and so on.

 ### Building blocks of deep neural networks